golemfactory/gvmkit-build-rs/README.md

 ## Uploading large files

 The tool is using chunked upload with default chunk size 10MB (changing not recommended).
-4 upload workers are created by default.
+Four upload workers are created by default (you can increase/decrease number of workers using --upload-workers argument depending on your network conditions).
 If you think your upload is stuck you can always stop and run tool again to finish download.
 Only chunks that were not uploaded will be uploaded again.

 Note: Total limit of chunks is set to 1000 (so 10GB by default).
 If you want to upload larger file you have to set greater chunk size accordingly.